schollz/prevent-link-rot/README.md

 - allow domain whitelists (so you aren't archiving links to your own website automatically)

 - Detect relative links and fill in the original address to be able to convert (need a command-line option for the baseurl)
+    - Find Relative Links
+    - Figure out if link is relative to root, or directory ("./" or "/", or "")
+    - Join Links